-In addition to the annual series of Downtown Historic Walking Tours, below are activities to learn more about Redmond's heritage and to challenge your knowledge.
+In addition to the annual series of Downtown Historic Walking Tours, sponsored by the Redmond Historical Society, below are activities to learn more about Redmond's heritage and to challenge your knowledge.

-The City hosts 2016 Archaeology Day, part of an annual global exploration of archeology.
+The City hosted 2017 Archaeology Day, part of an annual global exploration of archeology.

-Bear Creek project director Dr. Robert Kopperl will be presenting at the new overlook of the Lower Bear Creek habitat restoration area across form 164th Ave.
+Bear Creek project director Dr. Robert Kopperl presented at the new overlook of the Lower Bear Creek habitat restoration area across form 164th Ave.
 NE along the Bear Creek recreational trail.
-Participants will have the opportunity to find out more about the Bear Creek study, new knowledge gleaned from the site, and the broader picture of the past as seen in our archaeological heritage.
+Participants learned more about the Bear Creek study, new knowledge gleaned from the site, and the broader picture of the past as seen in our archaeological heritage.

 The Bear Creek site, located in the heart of the City of Redmond, is the oldest excavated archaeological site with stone tools in Western Washington.
 It was first identified in 2008 during a routine environmental survey for a City habitat restoration project, and since then it has generated a wealth of information about Native American life from over 10,000 years ago near the outlet of Lake Sammamish.